algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Functional_Specifications.md

 IT: Short for information technology.
 The study or use of systems (especially computers and telecommunications) for storing, retrieving, and sending information.

-Google play: Google Play is an online store where people go to find their favorite apps, games, movies, TV shows, books, and more
+Google play: Google Play is an online store where people go to find their favorite apps, games, movies, TV shows, books, and more.